- Identify the audience’s barrier to buying or pain points

 Once you have a better idea of the vital information that buyers are looking for, you are ready to start crafting your social content.

-Know the best practices for creating social content
+Know the best practices for creating social media for biotech companies

 Quickly grab your audience’s attention